ulelab/germ/README.md

 ```

 This will output the help for all the parameters that can be supplied to GeRM.
 The minimum is to provide a FASTA file with sequences for which to calculate GeRM scores (`--fasta`, `-f`)

+The germs.R file also serves of an example of how you can implement GeRM in to your own R scripts.

 ## Parameters